-The American Democracy Project (ADP) prepares university graduates for a lifelong commitment to meaningful action for the public good—as citizens, professionals and community members in a democracy.
-Metropolitan State University is proud to be a founding member of ADP, launched in 2003 by the American Association of State Colleges and Universities (AASCU).
+The American Democracy Project (ADP) prepares university graduates for a lifelong commitment to meaningful action for the public good—as citizens, professionals, and community members in a democracy.
+Metro State University is proud to be a founding member of ADP, launched in 2003 by the American Association of State Colleges and Universities (AASCU).
 The ADP now involves over 250 campuses nation-wide.
-At Metropolitan State, the Institute for Community Engagement and Scholarship (ICES) provides administrative leadership for campus ADP activities.
+At Metro State, the Institute for Community Engagement and Scholarship provides administrative leadership for campus ADP activities.

 Forums and events